 Our food boxes are distributed in one of the following ways:

 The Food Bank is not a government-funded agency.
-Our funding comes exclusively from our parish community, and our labor is provided by many good-hearted volunteers.
+Our funding comes exclusively from our parish family and community friends, and our labor is provided entirely by many good-hearted and giving volunteers.

 E-mail: foodbank@johnthebaptist.org